XinyueZ/cv-prompt-engineering/README.md

 The repo is used for studying how to use Prompt Engineering for Computer Vision tasks.

-- Use state-of-art models like `diffusion` or other baseline models to generate, inpaint, and paint images.
+- Use state-of-art models like `Diffusion` or other baseline models to generate, inpaint, and paint images.
 ```bash
 streamlit run basic_app.py --server.port 5555 --server.enableCORS false
 ```